-Led by Sally Duncan, an experienced workshop leader and musician.
-She is passionate about getting everyone singing together.
-She uses 'live' instruments (guitar and accordion) and no backing tracks, as it's important for children to see music being created in front of them.
+Led by me Sally Duncan, an experienced workshop leader and musician.
+I'm passionate about getting everyone singing together.
+I use 'live' instruments (guitar and accordion) and no backing tracks, as it's important for children to see music being created in front of them.

-singing fun songs - from traditional nursery rhymes to original songs
+singing fun songs - from action songs to traditional nursery rhymes and original songs

 There is something for everyone, and it doesn't matter how lively, quiet, shy or boisterous your little one is, they are certain to have lots of fun!
 It's wonderful to see each child develop over the course of the term.

 For children from zero to pre-school 3/4yrs.
-Most classes are mixed in age so siblings can play together.
+Some classes are mixed in age so siblings can play together.
 We find that the littler ones learn from the older ones.